 1 in 3 devices had at least one bulb burnt out or missing

 We are starting where the need is most critical

 We learned from our fieldwork and due diligence that urban and district hospitals rarely have effective phototherapy—in fact only 5% in our target areas.
-Jaundice is time sensitive.
-In rural regions where most babies are born at home, the clock starts ticking before they can reach an effective hospital.
-Brilliance targets hospitals where the sickest children are referred.
+To reach the most newborns, Brilliance targets hospitals where the sickest children are referred.